-Every product we’ve discussed so far is bought and sold in brokerage accounts.
-Maintained by broker-dealers, investors utilize these accounts to buy and sell securities.
-In this unit, we’ll learn about different types of brokerage accounts, plus their rules and regulations.
+Every product we’ve discussed so far is bought and sold through brokerage accounts.
+Broker-dealers maintain these accounts, and investors use them to buy and sell securities.
+In this unit, you’ll learn about different types of brokerage accounts and the key rules and regulations that apply to them.

 FINRA’s rule on holding mail does not explicitly state how often mail can be held.
 For example, there is no rule against a customer requesting mail be held for three months, then taking a month break, then requesting another hold for three months.
 All that is required is for the firm to determine “reasonable intervals” for the mail hold instructions to apply.
 Additionally, firms must educate their customers on other ways to obtain their mail securely (e.g., by email).